Cethy/alpine-asciidoctor-builder/README.md

 		cethy/alpine-asciidoctor-builder:micro

 ### Format configuration
-To output other format than html, just overides the `OUTPUT_FORMATS` variable :
+To output other format than html, just override the `OUTPUT_FORMATS` variable :

     docker run -it \
         -v <host source directory>:/documents/ \